AronCao49/Latte/README.md

 ## :eyes: Updates
 * [2024.09] Installation and data preparation details released.
-Full realse will be available soon!
+The full release will be available soon!
 * [2024.08] We are now refactoring our code and code will be available shortly.
-Stay tunned!
+Stay tuned!
 * [2024.07] Our paper is accepted by ECCV 2024!
 Check our paper on arxiv [here](https://arxiv.org/abs/2403.06461).